Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: The generalized catenoid

 which corresponds to the hyperbolic angle between the two ends, or between the spacelike 3-spaces $V',V''$ containing the asymptotic half catenoids (see next paragraph).
 Thus when the values of $|t|$ are different, the corresponding generalized catenoids are not equivalent.
 On the other hand, if we reverse the sign of $t$, the mapping $x$ will differ by a reflection according to \eqref{eq-catenoid}.
 This establishes (4).

 By \eqref{eq-catenoid} it is easy to see that $\vec{x}(z)$ is asymptotic to the catenoid

 in $V''$ when $z\to \infty, \mathrm{Re}(\frac{1}{z})\to 0$.
 At the end $z=0$ one can verify in a similar way that $x$ is asymptotic to a half catenoid in $V'$ (or by the symmetry between the two ends).
 Also note that $V',V''$ span the full $\mathbb{R}^4_1$ when $t\ne 0$.
 So the generalized catenoid is not contained in any 3-dimensional subspace.
-This finishes the proof to the final conclusion (5). \end{proof} \begin{remark} By the same argument in proving conclusion (3), we see that $A_0$ given above is the only non-trivial symmetry of the generalized catenoid. \end{remark} \begin{remark} Concerning the conclusion (4), we can show that any stationary surface of revolution (i.e. it has a continuous 1-parameter symmetry group) must be contained in a 3-dimensional subspace of $\mathbb{R}^4_1$.
-Here the proof to this elementary fact is omited.
+This finishes the proof to the final conclusion (5). \end{proof} \begin{remark} In the proof to the conclusion (3), we have shown that when $t\ne 0$, the symmetry group of a generalized catenoid has order four; this is generated by the reflection $A_0$, and the reflection $A_1=\mathrm{diag}(1,-1,1,1)$. \end{remark} \begin{remark} As to the conclusion (4), we can show that any stationary surface of revolution (i.e. it has a continuous 1-parameter symmetry group) must be contained in a 3-dimensional subspace of $\mathbb{R}^4_1$.
+Here the proof is omitted.
 Regretfully we could not find this result in the literature. \end{remark}